STAND. COM. REP. NO. 103

 State of Hawaii

-Your Committees on Human Services and Labor, to which was referred S.B.
-No. 1183 entitled:
+Your Committee on Human Services, to which was referred S.B.
+No. 330 entitled:

-"A BILL FOR AN ACT RELATING TO DISCRIMINATORY PRACTICES,"
+"A BILL FOR AN ACT RELATING TO AN EARNED INCOME DISREGARD PROGRAM,"

-As affirmed by the records of votes of the members of your Committees on Human Services and Labor that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1183, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1183, S.D.
-1, and be referred to the Committee on Judiciary and Government Operations.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 330 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.